What is a profession?

 Only regulated members of the College who are currently registered may use the titles and abbreviations listed above.
-If you resign your registration or change your status to non-practicing associate, you are unable to use the specialty titles or abbreviations until you reinstate your registration.
+If you resign your registration, you are unable to use the specialty titles or abbreviations until you reinstate your registration.

 How do I apply for registration?

-The College has a paper application process.
+The College has an online application process for all streams except for internationally educated applicants.
 Please review the registration requirements applicable to all applicants, then follow the application process appropriate to your situation:

 - Alberta graduates of a College-approved educational program who have completed the entry-to-practice examination